Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 ## Tour

 Tour is a React component that declares the top-level of a tour.
-It consists of series of Step elements and it also defines when tour should start by setting appropriate props.
+It consists of a series of Step elements and defines when a tour should start by setting appropriate props.

 ### Props